anubhab-codes/site/devops.md

 DevOps means building and running software as one continuous flow.

-Instead of one team writing code and another team struggling to run it, the same group takes responsibility from development to production.
+The same team takes responsibility from development to production.

 ---

 ## Why do we need DevOps?

-Earlier, software delivery involved many manual steps and hand-offs.
-This caused:
+Manual hand-offs and separate teams caused:
-- Delays in releases
+- Slow releases
-- Errors during deployments
+- Deployment errors
-- Confusion when something broke
+- Confusion during failures

-As systems became bigger and updates became frequent, this approach stopped working.
-DevOps helps reduce this friction.
+DevOps reduces friction and improves reliability.

 ---

 ## How is DevOps done?

-DevOps is done by simplifying and automating how software is delivered.
-Teams usually:
+DevOps is done by simplifying and automating delivery:
-- Automate build and deployment steps
+- Automating builds and deployments
-- Test changes early
+- Testing early
-- Monitor systems to know what is happening
+- Monitoring systems
-- Fix issues quickly and improve the process

-DevOps is not a one-time setup.
-It improves gradually as teams learn and remove problems.
+- Improving continuously

 ---

 ## DevOps posts

+{% assign posts = site.categories.devops %}

+{% if posts and posts.size > 0 %}
-{% assign posts = site.categories.devops | sort: "date" | reverse %}
+  {% assign posts = posts | sort: "date" | reverse %}
   {% for post in posts %}
 - [{{ post.title }}]({{ post.url | relative_url }})
   {% endfor %}
+{% else %}
+_No DevOps posts yet._
+{% endif %}